LinEmsber/Learning_Note/branch_predictor.md

 Branch prediction is not the same as branch target prediction.
 Branch prediction attempts to guess whether a conditional jump will be taken or not.
 Branch target prediction attempts to guess the target of a taken conditional or unconditional jump before it is computed by decoding and executing the instruction itself.
 Branch prediction and branch target prediction are often combined into the same circuitry.

+## Static branch prediction
+Static prediction is the simplest branch prediction technique because it does not rely on information about the dynamic history of code executing.
+Instead it predicts the outcome of a branch based solely on the branch instruction.

+## Dynamic branch prediction
+Dynamic branch prediction uses information about taken or not taken branches gathered at run-time to predict the outcome of a branch.

 ## References:
 - [Branch Predictor](https://en.wikipedia.org/wiki/Branch_predictor)